🎭 Extra-Ordinary Language

 Task Absence During Fine-tuning: When models are optimized for instruction following, there’s likely an absence of tasks that push them to not just learn ExO behavior, but more importantly exhibit it.
 The training emphasizes practical capabilities over creative linguistic reasoning.
 Though literary analysis and reading comprehension are a big part of this phase they are somewhat distinct from the task of exhibiting and producing novel prose.
 In short, there are more analyses of great works than great works, and the reading comprehension/literary analysis task itself aligns more intuitively with how we quantify intelligence in school.

 RLHF Optimization Pressure: This one is fun to think about.
 From a preference learning perspective, I doubt anyone wants to do full-blown Harold Bloom literary analysis to rate model outputs.
 Most annotators would favor accessible, Wikipedia-style entries over Joycean explorations of any topic.
-This optimization pressure likely eliminates whatever literary capabilities emerge during pretraining.
+That optimization pressure could easily eliminate whatever literary capabilities emerge during pretraining.
+There are also many studies that suggest RLHF can reduce a model’s output diversity (see key readings section below).

-The Deeper Issue: Fluid Literary Intelligence: The more I examine instances of impactful prose packed with intentionality and metaphysical depth, the more convinced I am that modeling such language requires what I’d call fluid literary intelligence.
+The Deeper Issue: Fluid Literary Intelligence: The more I examine instances of impactful prose packed with intentionality and metaphysical depth, the more convinced I am that modeling such language requires what could be called fluid literary intelligence.
 This goes beyond pattern matching toward adaptive generalization on out-of-distribution linguistic tasks.
+An ability to traverse distant conceptual pathways, pathways that have not surfaced during pretraining.
+This likely overlaps with the intuition that scaling up inference time compute improves reasoning models by allowing them to perform a more exhaustive search of the solution space.
+However, as far as I can tell this strategy mostly applies to verifiable tasks and thus creative analogical reasoning in a literary or ExO capacity may remain a blindspot.

-Missing Benchmarks: This leads to deeper questions: What constitutes literary novelty computationally?
-Why are there no benchmarks on par with ARC that touch this axis of intelligence?
-Current reasoning evaluation has heavily favored verifiable tasks (coding, math) over creative reasoning.
+Missing Benchmarks: This leads to deeper questions: What constitutes literary novelty computationally and why are there no benchmarks on par with ARC that touch this axis of intelligence?
+The ARC datasets I’ve looked at resemble the visual matrix reasoning tasks on WAIS-style IQ tests.
+However, as far as I’m aware there is no linguistic equivalent, specifically, one that rewards unconventional yet valid analogical reasoning.
+More generally, we likely need a linguistic variant of ARC in the spirit of measuring efficient generalization, capacities that can’t be easily “bench-maxed” by practitioners targeting the test set.
+For now, reasoning evaluation has heavily favored verifiable tasks (coding, math) over creative reasoning.

 Key Readings

-These papers and essays collectively help explore extra‑ordinary (ExO) language: controllable‑generation techniques expose rare linguistic traces, RLHF studies detail how reward shaping affects diversity, Chollet’s work addresses fluid intelligence and out‑of‑distribution generalization, and the SEP entries offer foundational perspectives on metaphor and contradiction—concepts central to creativity and nuanced language use.
+These papers and essays collectively help explore extra‑ordinary (ExO) language: RLHF studies detail how reward shaping affects diversity, Chollet’s work addresses fluid intelligence and efficient generalization, linguistic/philosophical perspectives on metaphor, analogy, and contradiction concepts central to creativity and nuanced language use.

 Philosophy of Language & Logic